-4. Organisational Changes during 2019
+4. Organisational Changes during 2020

-During the course of 2019 AGSE appointed new members to the Board resulting in changes to the membership of Board sub-committees as per the organisation structure provided further up.
-AGSE performs a Board effectiveness review early Q1 2020 to determine if the overall system of governance remains appropriate.
-One director, Mark Guillaumier, resigned on the 30th April 2020.
+During the course of 2020, two members of the Board of AGSE resigned resulting in changes to the membership of Board sub-committees as per the organisation structure provided further up.
+AGSE performs a Board effectiveness review early Q1 2021 to determine if the overall system of governance remains appropriate.